-It’s that time of year again, when we all seem to be coming down with something: coughs, colds, flu, sneezes, tonsillitis or worse… And we all know how disruptive and uncomfortable it can be.
-So how can we make sure we defend ourselves against those nasty viruses and bugs?
+Bugs; bacteria and viruses, are all around us and all of us fall prey to them from time to time, coming down with coughs, colds, flu, tonsillitis, or worse… We all know how disruptive and uncomfortable it can be to daily life, so how can we make sure that we are able to defend ourselves against these nasty bugs and viruses?

-Supporting our immune system seems more important than ever during winter.
-And there’s lots we can do, like reducing stress, or ensuring we get enough vitamin D. But did you know that research shows that the most important supplement you can take to support immunity is actually a probiotic?
-And it makes sense when we consider that our immune system starts in the gut, and that the good bugs in it are absolutely critical to protecting us against the bad ones.
+Thankfully, there is a lot that we can do to help ourselves, such as stress reduction and ensuring we get enough vitamin C, D, zinc, and sleep.
+But did you know that one of the most effective supplements you can take to support your immunity is actually a probiotic?
+It makes perfect sense when we consider that our immune system is largely based in the gut, and that the good bugs in it are absolutely critical to protecting us against the bad guys.

-Also, if we are prescribed antibiotics to help with an infection, we need to remember that they also work directly on our good gut bacteria too, causing an imbalance, and perhaps having a negative effect on immunity in the long run.
-Again, using probiotics can help to re-establish and accelerate growth of microflora lost through antibiotic therapy.4 Taking probiotics when you’re on antibiotics is an excellent way to support your healthy bugs and prevent you becoming resistant to the antibiotics too, ensuring they will work if you need them again.
+If we take antibiotics for an infection, we need to remember that along with destroying the infection, they also act on our good gut bacteria, causing an imbalance, and perhaps having a negative effect on immunity in the long run.
+Again, using probiotics can help to re-establish and accelerate growth of microflora lost through antibiotic use.[iv]
+Probiotics can also reduce side effects such as antibiotic-associated diarrhoea.[v]
+Therefore, taking probiotics when you are on antibiotics is an excellent and essential way to support your healthy gut bacteria and prevent you becoming resistant to the antibiotics, ensuring they will work if you need them in the future.

-So when we’re worrying about the onslaught of harmful bacteria, we need to bear in mind that some bacteria are beneficial and useful.
-Some bugs really are good bugs, and if we look after them, they’ll look after us too.
+When worrying about the threat from harmful bugs, we need to remember that some bacteria are beneficial and vital to the function of our immune system.
+If using well-researched human strains at the right doses, probiotics can be useful for keeping the immune system balanced yet strong.
+Some bugs really are good bugs, and if we look after them, they will look after us too.

 Got a question?

 The brand you can talk to: